-Heavy bleeding refers to menstrual periods that last longer than 7 days or involve excessive blood loss.
-For instance, if you need to change sanitary products every 1–2 hours or pass large blood clots, you may be experiencing abnormal bleeding.
+Treatment for heavy bleeding refers to the management of heavy menstrual bleeding, also known as menorrhagia, which is characterized by periods lasting longer than 7 days or involving excessive blood loss.
+For instance, if you need to change sanitary products every 1–2 hours or pass large blood clots, it may indicate abnormal menstrual bleeding.

-Moreover, this condition can lead to complications such as anemia, fatigue, and reduced quality of life.
-Hence, early medical attention is crucial.
+Moreover, this condition can lead to complications such as anemia, fatigue, and a reduced quality of life.
+Therefore, early medical attention is crucial.
+In addition, timely diagnosis and appropriate treatment help prevent further health issues and support overall reproductive and general well-being.

 1. Hormonal Imbalance

-When estrogen and progesterone levels are not balanced, the uterine lining grows excessively.
-As a result, heavy bleeding occurs during menstruation.
+When estrogen and progesterone levels become unbalanced, the uterine lining may grow excessively.
+As a result, this can lead to heavier-than-normal bleeding during menstruation.

 2. Uterine Fibroids

-These are non-cancerous growths in the uterus.
-They often cause prolonged and heavy periods, especially in women of reproductive age.
+Uterine fibroids are non-cancerous growths in the uterus that often cause prolonged and heavy periods.
+In many cases, they are more commonly seen in women of reproductive age.

 3. Polycystic Ovary Syndrome (PCOS)